kuhn-ruess/cmdbsyncer-docs/docs/index.md

 * Simple Plugin API to integrate own Data Sources
 * Various Debug Options with the ./cmdbsyncer command
 * Rules to control the Synchronization:
 	 * Based on Host Attributes
 	 * Attribute Rewrites
 	 * Filters fur Hosts and Attributes
   * Action Rules for Actions in Ansible, Checkmk, Netbox etc.
 * Web Based management for Account Credentials.
+* Encryption of Secrets
+* Cron Management
+* Monitoring Integration
+* Jinja Support for Configuration and Rules
+* RestAPI
+* Ansible Support as Inventory Source

 ## Modules

 * [Checkmk](/checkmk/)
     * Mange full Host Lifecycle (creation, labels, folders, deletion, rules)
-    * Tested and performant with more than 140,000 Hosts
+    * Tested with more than 140,000 Hosts
     * Sync and Update all possible Host Attributes/ Tags/ Labels
     * Full Support of API Bulk Operations
     * Full management of Checkmk Folders